 Getting an Interview

-I applied online and the process took a day - interviewed at Kirksey in May 2010.
+I applied online.
+The process took 1 day.
+I interviewed at Kirksey (Houston, TX) in May 2010.

 - which division of the company do you want to work for.
 On surface it seems like a reasonable question, but in the eyes of a recent graduate interviewing for an intern position - i would be lying if I had any basis to give a good answer to that.. and they should know that.
 1 Answer